 The Company identifies entities (i) that do not have sufficient equity investment at risk to permit the entity to finance its activities without additional subordinated financial support or (ii) in which the equity investors lack an essential characteristic of a controlling financial interest as variable interest entities ("VIE" or "VIEs").
 The Company performs an initial and ongoing evaluation of the entities with which the Company has variable interests to determine if any of these entities are VIEs.
 If an entity is identified as a VIE, the Company performs an assessment to determine whether the Company has both (i) the power to direct activities that most significantly impact the VIE's economic performance and (ii) the obligation to absorb losses from or the right to receive benefits of the VIE that could potentially be significant to the VIE.
 If both of these criteria are satisfied, the Company is identified as the primary beneficiary of the VIE and the entity must be consolidated.
-As of June 30, 2018 and December 31, 2017, the Company determined that Envisia

-Therapeutics Inc. ("Envisia") was a variable interest entity ("VIE"), although the Company does not need to consolidate it as the Company is not the primary beneficiary for Envisia.
+As of September 30, 2019 and December 31, 2018, the Company determined that Envisia Therapeutics Inc. ("Envisia") was a VIE, although the Company does not consolidate it as the Company is not the primary beneficiary for Envisia.
 Envisia is accounted for under the equity method.
+There have been no activities between Envisia and the Company in the nine months ended September 30, 2019 or during the year ended December 31, 2018.